 Coping with the expectation of perfection during the winter holidays can be a real challenge for many people.
 It can be especially challenging for people already coping with the heartbreak of infertility.
 Two clinical psychologists who specialize in helping people with fertility issues offer these six tips for coping with the holiday merriment that seems impossible to escape.

 Make a plan to attend only the holiday events that truly interest you.
 It’s OK to turn down invitations, especially if there’s a chance painful thoughts and feelings will surface at a specific event or party.
+Remember, you are not obligated to say yes to anyone in any circumstance.

 The holidays tend to bring people into our lives we don’t see much during the rest of the year.
 Baby questions are likely to arise and so are baby announcements.
 Anticipate baby-related conversations and have an answer ready when the inevitable occurs.

 Make plans to do something outside the norm to celebrate the holidays.
 Try a romantic getaway for two, an adults-only holiday party, or anything that you enjoy doing together as a couple.
+Taking some time to be alone and reconnect is always a good thing, and it's important for couples to focus on each other.

 The holidays won’t last forever and, in many cases, infertility doesn’t, either.
 Keep in mind this challenge may last no longer than this holiday season and you may feel entirely different by the time the holidays roll around again.